George Harrison (footballer, born 1892): International career

-He earned two caps for England in 1921, playing against Belgium in a 2–0 victory and against Ireland in a 1–1 draw.
+Harrison earned two caps for England in 1921, playing against Belgium in a 2–0 victory and against Ireland in a 1–1 draw.

 Later life and death

 He later became the licensee of a pub in Preston and also the licensee of the Rising Sun pub in Church Gresley.

 He died on 12 February 1939 aged 46, with his funeral being held in Church Gresley four days later.
 He had been found by his son with throat wounds in the bathroom, and an inquest ruled the death as suicide, as he suffered from depression.